 FingerprintingAfter registration, the applicant proceeds to the fingerprint site of their choice for fingerprinting.
 The location of the fingerprint sites and days and hours of operation for each site are posted on IDEMIA's website at https://uenroll.identogo.com.
 The location of fingerprint sites may change over time; applicants are encouraged to confirm the site location nearest to their location.

 At the fingerprint site, applicants are required to produce a qualified State or Federal photo ID before the fingerprint process is started.
 A list of approved ID types may be found on the IDEMIA website at https://uenroll.identogo.com .
 Applicants will not be processed if they cannot produce an acceptable photo ID.
 After the identity of the applicant has been established, all ten fingers are scanned to complete the process.

-Applicants can send their UEID to the VIPS office with the rest of their paperwork (as shown on the receipt provided after fingerprint capture).
+Applicants will receive a copy of their report which needs to be submitted to the VIPS office.
+Applicants are urged to make a copy of this letter, as applicants can only access the letter one time from Identogo.
 If an applicant has lost their receipt or needs to confirm their UEID, the applicant may visit the UEP website (https://uenroll.identogo.com/ ) and check the status of their file by providing alternate personal information.
 Applicants will enter their personal information after clicking on the lower portion of that screen to obtain their receipt for the UEID.

 4. Mandated Reporter Training